How To Paddle on a Surfboard

 Secondly, you want the kicking motion to start from the hips.
 Don’t just bend the knees and slap the water.
 Like swimming, the movement comes from the hips first.

 Lastly, take note of what your toes are doing.
-Try not to flex the foot, keeping your toes backwards to maximise the surface area pushing water.
+Try not to flex the foot, keeping your toes backwards to maximize the surface area pushing water.

 Quick Tips

-- Remember EVF: Early Vertical Forearm (around a log): To give yourself greater forward propulsion and maximise the surface area that pushes the water backwards, imagine you are wrapping your arm around an imaginary log.
+• Remember EVF: Early Vertical Forearm (around a log): To give yourself greater forward propulsion and maximize the surface area that pushes the water backwards, imagine you are wrapping your arm around an imaginary log.
 This will get you into the EVF position and help increase your paddle power and speed.

 Common Mistakes